2026 World Cup Matches in Guadalajara

 Estadio Akron de Zapopan, Guadalajara | ©Alejan98

 The Akron Stadium will host three group stage matches of the World Cup.
 Although the teams have not yet been confirmed, the dates and times when the ball will roll are already known.
+This schedule offers the perfect opportunity to watch the tournament from a city with a huge football tradition and a unique local atmosphere.

 Upcoming matches